MemoriaNoctis/Computer-Science-1027/README.md

 - RomanNumeral.java

 ## Assignment 4
 This assignment models DNA as a sequence of characters in order to find **palindromic sequences** (ex.
 ATGCCGTA) and **tandem repeats** (repeating sequences of a certain length and number of repetitions, ex.
 GGAGGAGGAGGA) within a sequence of input DNA.
 The palindrome checker class recognizes palindroms of a certain legnth, and the repeat checker recognizes seauences of a certain legnth that is repeated a certiain number of times.
-An additional analyer class takes a sequence to check for specific types of sequences.
+An additional analyer class takes a sequence to check for specific types of sequences. **GRADE: 100%**
 <br>
 <br>
 Personally-coded files: